neurons-me/be.this/README.md

 # BE.THIS
 ----------
 # Introduction
-Designed to empower users in defining, managing, and utilizing data and functions effectively.
+Designed to empower users in defining and utilizing data, states and functions effectively.
 -----------